Theodore Tengerdi: Crown guard and bishop

 Theodore Tengerdi was elected Bishop of Győr around April 1295.
 Therefore he was replaced as provost of Székesfehérvár by Gregory Bicskei still in that month, but, despite the aforementioned law, which legitimized a custom right, he retained the office of vice-chancellor until 1297, when Bicskei succeeded him in those dignity too.
+On behalf of his king, Theodore was present at the coronation of Wenceslaus II of Bohemia in Prague on 2 June 1297.
+Among many prelates, he also attended the foundation of the monastery of Königsaal (Zbraslav) after the ceremony.
+In February 1298, Theodore was present in Vienna when Elizabeth, Andrew's daughter was betrothed to Wenceslaus, the son of the Bohemian king.
 Theodore attended the diet in Pest in the summer of 1298, which authorized Andrew to destroy forts built without permission and ordered the punishment of those who had seized landed property with force.
 The Diocese of Győr, which laid in the borderlands between the expansionary Kőszegi and Csák domains, was threatened constantly by looting and plundering raids.
 Ivan Kőszegi pillaged and unlawfully seized the bishopric's several lands in Western Transdanubia.
 In response, Theodore excommunicated the treacherous and greedy lord, but without any consequences and results.
 During his episcopate, Theodore donated privileges to the fishermen and millers of the nearby Révfalu (today a borough of Győr).